google/skia/site/user/api/SkPaint_Reference.md

 computed by <a href='undocumented#Font_Manager'>Font Manager</a> using <a href='undocumented#Typeface'>Typeface</a>.
 Values are set to zero if they are not available.

-All vertical values relative to the baseline are given y-down.
-As such, zero is on the baseline, negative values are above the baseline, and positive values are below the baseline.
+All vertical values are relative to the baseline, on a y-axis pointing down.
+Zero is on the baseline, negative values are above the baseline, and positive values are below the baseline.

 <a href='#SkPaint_FontMetrics_fUnderlineThickness'>fUnderlineThickness</a> and <a href='#SkPaint_FontMetrics_fUnderlinePosition'>fUnderlinePosition</a> have a bit set in <a href='#SkPaint_FontMetrics_fFlags'>fFlags</a> if their values
 are valid, since their value may be zero.